This post may contain affiliate links. Please read my disclosure.

 - Add pasta to a large mixing bowl.
 Stir in carrot and scallion mixture, followed by 1/2 cup mayonnaise.
 Add salt and pepper to taste.
 Refrigerate for 1 hour.

-- When you are ready to serve, mix in additional 2 tbsp mayo and garnish with chopped scallions and paprika, if desired.
+- When you are ready to serve, mix in additional 2 tablespoons mayo and garnish as desired.

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn a small commission (at no extra cost to you) when you purchase from Amazon through our link.